marzinouri/Wikicat/README.md

 !pip install tqdm
 ```
 ## Libraries
-We need to import our wikicat library.
-We also need to import random library which helps us randomly choose a json object and print it.
+Now it's time to import our wikicat library as well as random and json libraries.
+They will help us randomly choose a json object and print it.

 ```